rogerhu/compsci_guides/Most-Stones-Removed.md

     For graph problems, some things we want to consider are:

-    - We can possible use BFS to traverse the stones graph, but it will lead to a difficult solution.
-        - We can use DFS to traverse the graph and use it to count the number of connected components.
-    - We can use a map to store the edges in the graph to lookup rows by index to reduce average runtime complexity.
+- BFS/DFS: We can possible use BFS to traverse the stones graph, but it will lead to a difficult solution.
+We can use DFS to traverse the graph and use it to count the number of connected components.
+We can use a map to store the edges in the graph to lookup rows by index to reduce average runtime complexity.
-    - We can use union find to count the number of islands by adding each stone to union-find set, and counting number of sets.
+- Union Find: Are there find and union operations here?
+Can you perform a find operation where you can determine which subset a particular element is in?
+This can be used for determining if two elements are in the same subset.
+Can you perform a union operation where you join two subsets into a single subset?
+Can you check if the two subsets belong to same set?
+If no, then we cannot perform union.
+We can use union find to count the number of islands by adding each stone to union-find set, and counting number of sets.

 ## 3: P-lan